Is There a Connection Between Cholesterol and Cataracts?

-Most people consume more cholesterol than their body needs which leads to high cholesterol levels in their body.
-Some people have a predisposition to high cholesterol levels because of a family history.
+Most people consume more cholesterol than their body needs, which leads to high cholesterol levels in their body.
+Some people have a predisposition to high cholesterol levels because of family history.
 It can also be the result of being overweight or not being physically active.
 In some of these cases, you have control over the amount of cholesterol in your system.
 However, you may not be able to control the hereditary influence over your body’s predispositions.

 Cataracts are a clouding of the lens of the eye.
-They impair the vision because they don’t allow light to pass through the lens the way it should.
+They impair the vision by preventing light from passing through the lens the way it should.